Photos from 2019 Competition (Credits: Dr. Hossein Hakimzadeh, Mr. Joel Langston)

 The contest will consist of two rounds.
 During round one, teams will have 120 minutes to solve up to six programming problems.
 During round two, qualified teams from the first round will have 120 minutes to solve up to three programming problems.

-Details of content rules will be posted in April.
+Details of contest rules will be posted in April.

 Driving Directions, Parking, and Event Schedule